Patient Frequently Asked Questions

 We will have some volunteer translators.
 Due to the volunteer nature of the clinic, it is hard to know how many translators and/or signers for the hearing impaired will be available at MOMOM.
 If you are a translator and want to volunteer for our event, please register online.
 A family member can accompany a patient to help translate.

 Only ADA service animals will be permitted in the facility.
 The Americans with Disabilities Act (ADA) defines a service animal as dogs that are individually trained to do work or perform tasks for people with disabilities.
 If the animal meets this definition, they are considered service animals under the ADA regardless of whether they have been licensed or certified by a state or local government.

 I'm not from Missouri.
 Can I still receive services at MOMOM?

 Yes.
-We do not discriminate based on where you live.
+We do not determine who can receive care based on where they live.
 We will help as many individuals as time and supplies allow.
 All services at MOMOM are on a first come, first served basis until we reach our capacity each day.

 I am in quite a bit of pain, should I wait to be treated at MOMOM?

 No. If you are experiencing abnormal to severe pain, you should seek immediate treatment.
 If you do not have access to a dentist, please go to the nearest dental emergency room; if that's unavailable, go to the nearest hospital emergency room.
 You can find a list of clinics for low-income and underserved individuals at www.modental.org/cliniclist.